NoxHarmonium/unity-tools/README.md

 UnityTask - Composable Asynchronous Tasks For Unity
 ---------------------------------------------------
-In leue of the .NET 4.5 async methods and Task framework that are missing in Unity's version of Mono, I decided to implement a system to compose asynchronous tasks in a managable way.
+In leue of the .NET 4.5 async methods and Task framework that are missing in Unity's version of Mono, I decided to implement a system to compose asynchronous tasks in a manageable way.

 It is an implementation of the [Promises/A+](http://promises-aplus.github.io/promises-spec/) specification which is used by the [q](https://github.com/kriskowal/q) framework.

-When an asyncronous method is run, it returns immediately with a promise (in this case a UnityTask object) that the task will either suceed or fail in the future.
+When an asynchronous method is run, it returns immediately with a promise (in this case a UnityTask object) that the task will either succeed or fail in the future.
 This future object allows callbacks to be added to handle these events.
 Promises can also be combined into other promises allowing powerful compositions.

 #### Creating an asynchronous method
 ```c#